ildella/ildella.net/source/_drafts/bitwarden-part1-password.md

 The first thing we need is being able to hash the password to match the one stored in the local data.

 I went through the implementation of [Bitwarden CLI](https://github.com/bitwarden/cli) which, being written in TypeScript and with an object oriented style is... cumbersome, I have to admit.
-The reader get easily lost between lots of Interfaces and Objects and Generics and countless buffer to array buffer to string transformations... but in the end the actual code is **very** simple, despite being scattered around many files with lots boilerplate code structure that make it hard to understand.
+The reader get easily lost between lots of Interfaces, Objects, Generics and countless buffer to array buffer to string transformations... but in the end the actual code is **very** simple, despite being scattered around many files.

-It's actually **3 lines** of code with some preparation:
+It's actually **3 lines** of code, with some preparation:

 First, we require a few things from Node.js builtin modules: